pantrypoints/sp/content/en/research/countries/china/xi/chapter-14d.md

 and hegemonism, and follow the path of peaceful development can they coexist peacefully and develop together.

-Since the 18th National Congress of the Communist Party of China, under the strong leadership of the Party Central Committee with Comrade Xi Jinping at the core, China's struggle practice on a series of issues involving major core interests has not only demonstrated China's position and conviction in adhering to the path of peaceful development, but also demonstrated its determination
+Since the 18th National Congress of the CCP, under the strong leadership of the Party Central Committee with Comrade Xi Jinping at the core, China's struggle practice on a series of issues involving major core interests has not only demonstrated China's position and conviction in adhering to the path of peaceful development, but also demonstrated its determination